RPD: Two shot on N Plymouth Avenue

 ROCHESTER, N.Y.
-(WROC) – The Rochester Police Department says two people were shot late Friday evening on N Plymouth Avenue near Church Street.
+(WROC) – The Rochester Police Department says two people were shot late Friday evening on North Plymouth Avenue near Church Street.

 Upon their arrival, officers say they located a 36-year-old man and a 32-year-old woman who had been shot.
-According to the RPD, the victims were shot in their lower bodies and they reside in the city of Rochester.
+According to the RPD, the victims were shot in their lower bodies.

 Separate ambulances took the victims to Strong Memorial Hospital.
 Their injuries are not considered life-threatening.